BirgitPohl/interview-questions/personal-assessment/01_personal-assessment.md

 ## Do you think your previous companies had a problem with gender diversity?

 ## How do you keep yourself updated?

+<br><br>

+# Communication

+## What if you get stuck during the sprint?

+1. Research?
+2. Ask team members?

+## How do you solve problems under time pressure?
+1. Development triangle: STR-model: Scope, Time, Resources
+2. Re-thinking the Scope?
+3. MVP thinking?
+4. Communication to PO and team members?

+## What's your first approach to find solutions to a new problem on a general level?
+1. Methodology?